How do I get started at KOMA?

 Class frequency depends on the program and the student’s age, goals, and readiness.

-During your Program Placement Call, we will recommend the ideal training schedule based on availability and long term goals.
+During your First Class Experience, we will recommend the ideal training schedule based on availability and long term goals.

 Do you have to attend the same class time every week?